aperezhortal/flake8-dashboard/docs/index.md

 flake8-dashboard
 ================

-A flake8 plugin to generate an responsive HTML dashboard with a report of all the flake8 violations.
-The resulting dashboard is easy-to-read format across a variety of devices and web browsers.
+A flake8 plugin to generate a responsive HTML dashboard summarizing all the flake8 violations.
+The resulting dashboard has an easy-to-read format across a variety of devices and web browsers.

 Installation